 In a Tuscan-style home, you can expect wood, stone, and the use of earth-tones as important elements.

 A traditional Tuscan home's exterior is most often built of sandstone or limestone using natural materials found in that part of Italy, which are available in a wide range of hues.
 Terracotta roof tiles are used throughout Tuscany.
 Marble, which is also found in abundance near Tuscany, is used for decorative interior details such as flooring, arches, and pillars.

+Interiors, usually designed using sturdy materials that can stand the test of time, still manage to have a rustic, warm, and inviting look.
+Nothing looks shiny and new.
+Deep-set windows framed by sandstone are often protected with rustic wooden shutters.
 Natural stone walls are left natural.
-Stuccoed walls are colored with Venetian plaster, color washing or faux painting techniques to give a worn, well-loved look.
+Stuccoed walls are colored with Venetian plaster, color washing, or faux painting techniques to give a worn, well-loved look.

 Often walls are painted with a soft white or gray, while accent colors and natural woods and stone provide the interest.
 Ceilings have dark open timbers.
 Venetian plaster is a technique for adding texture and color to new walls.

-Open shelves and free-standing cupboards provide storage in a Tuscan style kitchen and a place to display ceramics and pottery.
+Open cupboards and armoires are used for dishes, linens, and clothes and display ceramics and pottery.
+No Tuscan-style kitchen is complete without a long, family-style wooden table.
 A kitchen sink is made of natural stone or porcelain.
 Cabinet and sink hardware are often of dark wrought iron.
 Install a copper range hood surrounded by tumbled marble tiles at the stove area.